Table of Contents

 Cat deterrent sprays make the shopping list for owners that struggle with unwanted marking habits.
 While the first line of defense should be spaying or neutering (surprise – female cats mark territory, too!), cat deterrent sprays help with this smelly habit.

 For other people, the problem isn’t THEIR cat.
 Instead, their gardens or yards see frequent invasions by the neighborhood ferals that view the planted vegetable beds as a personal litterbox.
 Outdoor cat deterrent sprays help keep the invaders from your property.
-They often keep other wildlife from coming into the yard to munch on your garden plants, too.
+In addition, they often keep other wildlife from coming into the yard to munch on your garden plants, too.

 Cat deterrent sprays come in a few forms.
-The option you choose depends not just on your tolerance, but your cat’s personality.
+The option you choose depends not just on your tolerance but on your cat’s personality.
 What works for one cat may not affect another.
-You may need to experiment and switch things around to find the deterrent that works best in your household.
+So you may need to experiment and switch things around to find the deterrent that works best in your household.

 - Sound: Before you panic about claxons going off through the house, the sound is no more than the hiss of air releasing from the can.
-Cats get startled by the sound and the resulting puff of air, avoiding the area.
+Cats get startled by the resulting puff of air, avoiding the area.

 - Smell: Cats have sensitivities to certain smells, which is how these cat deterrent sprays work.
 Often based on lavender, rosemary, thyme, or eucalyptus, they create a barrier your cat won’t want to pass.
-Keep in mind that not every smell deters every cat.
+However, keep in mind that not every smell deters every cat.

 No one likes coping with cat destruction or unwanted explorations.
 If you have a kitten, such climbing can fray your nerves.
 Our youngest cat gets EVERYWHERE in our house, and no plant is safe from nibbling teeth.
 It prompts shouting, waving arms, and sighing.
 If you’re reluctant to reach for cat deterrent sprays, you have other options.